UncleMle/RageMP-Player-carry/README.md

 # RageMP-Player-carry
 This script allows you to carry player with the use of raycasting.

-All animations are synced the player can go up to a player that is injured then press E on them to carry.
+Whole system is synced between clients.
+Any player can go up to a player and press E to carry them.
+This can be combined with an injury system to be able to carry only injured players can be done with a simple check for a shared injured variable.

 The player can then press X to drop the player.